garden-io/garden/docs/reference/commands.md

 **Check your garden configuration for errors.**

-Throws an error and exits with code 1 if something's not right in your garden.yml files.
+Throws an error and exits with code 1 if something's not right in your garden config files.

 #### Usage